-Why you might want to change your strategy method
+Why you might want to change your method to agile strategy

 Uncertainties and complex markets shape the internal and external company environment to an extent where business development can no longer be based on expectations and certainties.
 Therefore, managers need to be flexible and quick in decision making and steering to adjust to changes.
-The solution: agile strategizing.
+The solution: Agile strategy.

 The agile manifesto describes agile development as a process where individuals and interactions are more valuable for success than processes and tools.
 Through communication within the company and with customers, problems can be identified faster while management can in response change processes to adapt easily and work cost-efficiently.

 In addition, it is more important to respond to change than follow a plan.
 This is exactly where agile processes work in an uncertain business world.
 Cycles are shorter and changes happen more often, businesses have to be more adaptable.
 Agile development helps especially when leaders have to react to digital disruption to make fast changes.

 In a complex business world, as we have now, it is more and more essential for managers to make quick decisions.
 An agile approach supports quick actions and makes your company more adaptable to an uncertain future.